A Novel State-Centric Necessary Condition for Time-Optimal Control of Controllable Linear Systems Based on Augmented Switching Laws (Extended Version): Acknowledgment

 \section{Acknowledgment}

+The authors would like to thank the reviewers for their valuable comments.
 This work was supported in part by the National Key Research and Development Program of China under Grant 2023YFB4302003, and in part by the National Natural Science Foundation of China under Grant 624B2077.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \appendices